-Thus, the present paper demonstrates that efficient algorithms for the problem presented are possible; due to side constraints from the experimental side and difficult problems regarding the definition of a realistic similarity measure on mass spectra, it remains a great challenge to actually find algorithms that are also of more practical value, though.
+Thus, the present paper demonstrates that efficient algorithms for the problem presented are possible; it remains a great challenge to actually find algorithms that are also of practical value.

 1.1.
-Biological motivation
+Biological Motivation

-Proteomics is the field that investigates the proteins expressed at a certain time in a specific cell type.
-Due to the development of novel techniques for protein identification that are compatible with high throughput approaches, large amounts of data are being accumulated at present, which presents particular computational and mathematical challenges.
+Proteomics is the field that investigates the nature and function of proteins.
+As in molecular biology in general, large amounts of data are being accumulated at present, which presents particular computational and mathematical challenges.

 Proteins are large molecules that play a fundamental role in all living organisms.
-They are made up of smaller molecules (amino acids) that are linked together in a certain order by peptide bonds.
+They are made up of smaller molecules (amino acids) that are linked together in a certain order.
 The sequence of amino acids constitutes the so-called primary structure of a protein.
-Protein size ranges from below 100 to several thousand amino acids, where a typical protein has length 300-600.
+Protein size ranges from below 100 to several thousand amino acids, where a typical protein has length 300 to 600.
 Most proteins are made up of the 20 most common amino acids.
 For the purposes of this paper, we will view a protein as a finite string over an alphabet of size 20.

-The information about the primary structure of known proteins is stored in large databases, such as SWISS-PROT (approximately 100 000 proteins) or PIR (more than 200 000 proteins).
+The information about known proteins is stored in large databases, such as SWISS-PROT (nearly 100,000 proteins) or PIR (more than 200,000 proteins).
 When a protein is isolated, one would like to know whether it is already known and if so, to identify it.
 An obvious way is to establish its primary structure: This is called de novo protein sequencing.
 However, protein sequencing, unlike DNA sequencing, is very expensive (both in time and money!).
-E.g. identifying one amino acid with Edman degradation, one standard method for protein sequencing, takes about 45 minutes, which makes this approach unfeasible in a high-throughput context.
+E.g. identifying one amino acid with Edman Degradation, one standard method for protein sequencing, takes about 45 minutes, which makes this approach unfeasible in a high-throughput context.

 Therefore, methods are required that test the protein against a database without having to sequence it first.
-One such method-which we will investigate here-makes use of the differences in molecular weights of amino acids: The protein is broken up into smaller pieces and the molecular mass of these pieces is then determined by a process called mass spectrometry.
-This yields a "fingerprint" of the protein that can then be tested against the database: The goal is to find a protein in the database that has substrings matching each of the input masses.
+One such method-which we will investigate here-makes use of the differences in molecular weights of amino acids: The protein is broken up into smaller pieces and these pieces are then weighed1, using a mass spectrometer.
+This will yield a "fingerprint" of the protein that can then be tested against the database: The goal is to find a protein in the database that has substrings matching each of the input masses.